 The options inside an employer 401k are usually pretty limited to a handful of funds, but with an IRA you can buy almost anything exchange traded.

 Use this free tool to analyze your 401k and IRA for the proper fund allocation to properly balance risk and reward.

 The Roth variation has only existed since 1997.

 Which is Better Roth or Traditional?

 Almost all the personal finance gurus out there favor the Roth account type and tout the benefits of having tax-free income in retirement after decades of compounding.
 But there is nothing magical about paying taxes upfront that somehow leads to more money in the future.
 In fact, quite the opposite.

 Mathematically, if the tax rate is the same in the contribution period and the withdrawal period, the value of both account types will be exactly the same from the commutative property of multiplication:

-This is the concept of tax arbitrage: You contribute during your peak earning years taking a deduction at a high tax rate and take distributions during retirement paying a lower tax rate.
+This is the concept of tax arbitrage: You contribute during your peak earning years, taking a higher income tax rate deduction (saving more tax dollars now) and take distributions during retirement while paying a lower income tax rate.

 How Tax Arbitrage Works

-If you wonder why your tax rate will be lower during retirement, it’s because when you contribute to a traditional retirement account during your working years, the deduction is applied against your highest marginal tax bracket, but when you take a distribution during retirement, your money is spread out over several lower tax brackets, each bucket being filled with a higher tax rate along the way, creating a lower average (effective) tax rate.
+If you wonder why your tax rate will be lower during retirement, it’s because when you contribute to a traditional retirement account during your working years, the deduction is applied against a single bracket, your highest marginal tax bracket, but when you take a distribution during retirement, your money is spread out over several lower tax brackets, each bucket being filled with a higher tax rate along the way, creating a lower average (effective) tax rate.